Marta44/to-press2019/README.md

 - The contact form submission button has to be functional when pressed and provide a feedback to the users to make them feel assured(Javascript needed).
 - Add CAPTCHA, a challenge-response authentication, to the contact form to block spammers and bots (Javascript needed).
 - Add General Data Protection Regulation (GDPR), which protects the Privacy Policy of European Union residents (Javascript needed).
-- Add "Art and ceramic lessons" page.
+- Add "Ceramic lessons" page.
 This is a further opportunity for the artists to gain a different income but they need time to organize this activity and to feature its programme.
+- Add "Collaborations and projects" page.
+Once they build up their network and start to collaborate with more artists is important to dedicate to it a specific section.
+- Add a further description in the "About us" page about their education and artistic path.
 ---
 ## Technologies Used
 ### Languages Used